amandasongyl/amandasongyl.github.io/about.md

 ## Education
 **The University of Chicago**
-MS in Computational Analysis and Public Policy (expected completion June 2027)
+- MS in Computational Analysis and Public Policy (Expected completion: June 2027)

 **Singapore Management University**
-Bachelor in Accountancy (2022)
+- Bachelor in Accountancy (2022)
-Bachelor in Business Management (2022)
+- Bachelor in Business Management (2022)